edgelesssys/constellation/docs/docs/workflows/create.md

 🏁 That's it.
 You've successfully created a Constellation cluster.

 ### Troubleshooting

-In case `init` fails, the CLI collects logs from the bootstrapping instance and stores them inside `constellation-cluster.log`.
+In case `apply` fails, the CLI collects logs from the bootstrapping instance and stores them inside `constellation-cluster.log`.